 Greenhouse Silent Disco, plants at the console

-This special greenhouse installed in Milano is equipped with digital sensors that acquire data on plants and their reactions to stimuli (including the noise of human movement) or atmospheric conditions.
+This special greenhouse installed in Milan is equipped with digital sensors that acquire data on plants and their reactions to stimuli (including the noise of human movement) or atmospheric conditions.
 The reactions are transmitted in the form of LED flashes and sounds: on balance, it is a place that allows us to "eavesdrop" on Mother Nature's conversations, listening to what the plants have to say.

 Plants communicate with the system using photosynthesis and when they receive light but do not use it, through an event called chlorophyll fluorescence.